How to Qualify B2B Leads

 • What is the challenge you think we can help you solve?

-• What are the reasons you are looking for a solution to your problem now?
+• Why are you looking for a solution to your problem now?

 • Are you already using other solutions?
 Are you thinking about switching?
 Why?